top of page

 Why Travel in Papua New Guinea Costs More and Why It’s Worth It

-Remote locations and limited infrastructure
+Remote locations and difficult logistics

-Ethical compensation for Indigenous communities
+Ethical compensation matters

 png-0062-2.jpg